Accommodation

 Toilets

-There are two flush toilets on the Island.
-One, in the Observatory buildings relies on rain water collected from the roof for flushing and may not be available during very dry weather.
-The other ‘loo with a view’ is down the Toilet Steps on the east side of the Island and offers a superb view of Mew Island over its half door – bring your binoculars!
+There is a flush toilet in the Observatory buildings and relies on rain water collected from the roof for flushing and may not be available during very dry weather.